Friday, August 31, 2007

 PUBLIC LETTER TO Dr. Creflo A. Dollar AND ALL LIKE MINDED

-My friend Steven just e-mailed me a public letter from Dr. Creflo A. Dollar concerning President Bush and the war on Iraq posted on his website.
+My friend Steven just emailed me a public letter from Dr. Creflo A. Dollar concerning President Bush and the war on Iraq posted on his website.
 Dr. Creflo A. Dollar is an evangelist preacher with a weekly Sunday Christian program that airs on BET.
-His site states that "Dr. Creflo A. Dollar is the founder and senior pastor of World Changers Church International (WCCI) in College Park, Georgia which serves nearly 30,000 members, and World Changers Church-New York which hosts over 6,000 worshippers each week."
-Please click on the link below to read his public letter than read my own letter back to him posted here.
+His site states that "Dr. Creflo A. Dollar is the founder and senior pastor of World Changers Church International (WCCI) in College Park, Georgia which serves nearly 30,000 members, and World Changers Church New York which hosts over 6,000 worshippers each week."
+Please click on the link below to read his public letter then read my own letter back to him posted here.

 http://www.creflodollarministries.org/articles/monthly_unitedwestand.html